 Test Strips - At bare minimum, every hot tub owner should have test strips for maintaining PH and sanitizer levels.
 Luckily, the AquaChek 6 in1 test strips, linked below, can help you regulate both categories, but it is important to know that they are often sold separately.

-Sanitizers Chlorine – Chlorine is a fast dissolving, inexpensive sanitizer most often used in pools.
+Sanitizers Chlorine - Granular chlorine is a fast dissolving, inexpensive sanitizer.
 The price point of Chlorine is often its best feature, as it takes more effort to maintain due to its reaction with organic material.
 Combining with either ammonia or nitrogen can cause the typical “pool smell,” an indication that a shock treatment is needed for the now inactive Chlorine to disinfect the water.

-Spa Shock – Shock is an oxidizer that eliminates organic matter from your hot tub.
+Spa Shock - Shock is an oxidizer that eliminates organic matter from your hot tub.
 This organic matter can be anything from human remnants (skin, hair, fluids) to microscopic bits of leaves and grass.
-A weekly spa shock can eliminate this contamination, help keep the spa water crystal clear and sanitizers fully functioning.
+Using spa shock weekly, or after each use can eliminate this contamination; and help keep the spa water crystal clear and sanitizers fully functioning.

 There you have it – your basic hot tub chemical kit.
 However, there are a few more products you may want to have on hand for when a problem pops up, such as calcium increaser, clarifiers, cartridge and spa cleaner and defoamers.
 If you have any questions about a reaction you see in your tub, call your tub supplier for help, or follow a page in our guide.

-How to apply the chemicals: a step by step guide.
+How to apply hot tub chemicals: a step by step guide.

 Let’s get into adding the chemicals to your spa.
 It is very important that you follow these rules when applying- some of them are for not only efficiency but safety as well.
 When added correctly, your spa’s chemical toolkit is very safe for you and your bathers, but remember they are chemicals and should be added according to this guide, and the instructions on the packaging.

-Step 2: Turn on the Hot Tub, but turn off any air jets.
+Turn on the Hot Tub, but Turn Off any Air Jets.